black-parrot-sdk/black-parrot-sdk/README.md

 For each suite in this directory, `make <suite>` will build the tests within and copy the resulting .riscv binaries to ./prog/suite/example.riscv

+The build process tries to be intelligent and only rebuild if a submodule has changed since the last build.
+To forcibly build a test suite, use `make <suite>_manual`.

 ## Libperch
 libperch is the BlackParrot firmware library.
 It includes sample linker scripts for supported SoC platforms, start code for running bare-metal tests, emulation code for missing instructions and